unified-doc/unified-doc/packages/unified-doc-util-text-offsets/readme.md

 }
 ```

-A `TextOffset` for a `text` node tracks the start and end offset of its text value relative to the `text` representation of the provided `hast` tree.
+A `TextOffset` for a `text` node tracks the start and end offset of its text value relative to the `textContent` representation of the provided `hast` tree.

 The following pseudocode should aid this understanding: